usnistgov/fipy/documentation/BUILDBOT.rst

 Modifying the configuration
 ---------------------------

-The buildbot configuration file is hosted in a Git repository.
+The Buildbot configuration file is hosted in a Git repository.
 To clone the repository::

     $ git clone ssh://buildbot@build.cmi.kent.edu/fipy-buildbot.git